BenjaminCarpenter480/eidf-docs/docs/services/registry/public-cache.md

 The Library will be updated as images are deprecated or updated and is read only for project users.

-Users can use public registries to download images, the ECIR is in place to try to reduce request load on public systems.
+Whilst users can use public registries to download images, ECIR aims to reduce request load on public systems and provide a local cache to speed up image access.
+This helps provide a consistent experience as though downloading from the source but with faster download times.

-Users can submit images to be added to the Library where they have built images they think would be useful for other users.
+Users can submit images to be added to the Library where they think these would be beneficial for many users or for images that are accessed frequently.
+These can be self built images or public images.
+These should be submit via the [EIDF helpdesk](https://portal.eidf.ac.uk/queries/submit) giving the image details, such as image source and tag(s), as well as justification for inclusion.

 ## Public Caches